Particl-Community/academy/in-depth/indepth_mp_explained.rst

 Technicals in a Nutshell
 ------------------------

-:term:`Particl Marketplace` is an add-on application of the :term:`Particl Desktop` client software.
-The marketplace uses Particl's :ref:`Open Market Protocol (OMP)` for communications with the :term:`Particl Network`, which is the :term:`decentralized <Decentralization>` backbone for payments, messaging, and signaling.
+:term:`Particl Marketplace` is an application on the :term:`Particl Desktop` client.
+It uses Particl's :ref:`Open Market Protocol (OMP)` to connect and interact with the :term:`Particl Network`.
+That's the backbone for the :term:`decentralized <Decentralization>` payments, communications, security, and privacy capabilities of the marketplace.

-The :term:`Particl Network` consists of the :term:`Particl Blockchain` to execute and verify financial transactions with its independent :ref:`PART Coin <Currency (PART) Explained>`.
-At the same time, the :term:`SecureMessaging (SMSG)` protocol processes all the non-financial data that come along with running a :term:`decentralized <Decentralization>` marketplace.
+The :term:`Particl Network` is a combination of the :term:`Particl Blockchain` and the :term:`SecureMessaging (SMSG)`.

-Every transaction on the :term:`Particl Marketplace` is private and confidential by default.
+The blockchain executes and verifies all financial transactions using its native and untraceable currency; :ref:`PART <Currency (PART) Explained>`.
+All transactions on the :term:`Particl Marketplace` are private and confidential by default.

+On the other end, the :term:`SecureMessaging (SMSG)` protocol processes all the non-financial data related to the :term:`decentralized <Decentralization>` marketplace and securely broadcasts it to the rest of the network using military-grade encryption.

+The :term:`Particl Network` is entirely trustless and requires no third-party to function.

 ----